 |💳 The Business Platinum Card® from American Express OPEN|

-> Here's 41 Benefits You Get With This Card!
+> See The 41 Benefits You Get With The Card

 |💳 The Business Gold Rewards Card from American Express OPEN|

 |💳 The Blue Business℠ Plus Credit Card from American Express|

 Earlier, we mentioned that the merger between Starwood and Marriott means you can transfer points between the programs.
 Well, that includes points earned with the co-branded Marriott credit cards provided by Chase.